Journey to the Worlds 2012: My Golf Equipment at the Long Drive Championship

-I’ve had a number of comments and requests for info about the golf club equipment I used to win the 2012 World Long Drive Championship.
+I’ve had a number of comments and requests for info about the golf club equipment I used at the 2012 World Long Drive Championship.
 Here’s the skinny: My basic configuration was the six degree Geek Golf “No Brainer” driver head, with a Claymore Shaft from Aerotech.
 All my clubs were custom assembled by Northern California-based clubfitter John Greenwood.

 Here’s a bit more detail on the clubs and configuration.